Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 Columnar trees are a perfect solution for landscaping small gardens because they deliver impact in compact spaces.
 Slender deciduous and evergreen trees for narrow spaces can be a focal point, make an elegant statement, or accent a feature of your property.
 Ideal for tight spaces, skinny, columnar trees are crucial for small-space gardening if you want to create a natural privacy fence.
 Additionally, conical trees with a narrow width are perfect for growing in containers.

-Of course, narrow columnar trees have many landscape uses in any size of garden.
-But in urban areas, where green spaces around homes are at premium, slender columnar trees have vital landscaping uses.
+Of course, narrow columnar trees have many landscape uses in any size garden.
+But in urban areas, where green spaces around homes are at a premium, slender columnar trees have vital landscaping uses.
 By planting narrow trees, you can ensure that they never outgrow your small garden.

-What Are Columnar Trees for Compact Gardens
+Columnar Trees for Small Gardens

 To add to a landscape appeal, you can also choose from narrow trees with drooping or weeping branches.
 Trees with narrower forms can add shade, beauty, and protection from the sun or harsh winter winds in gardens where space is limited.